-THE PURITAN PRINCESS is published by Orion Fiction TODAY 2 April 2020!
+THE PURITAN PRINCESS published by Orion Fiction 2 April 2020

 Following her father Oliver Cromwell's unprecedented ascent to become Lord Protector of the Commonwealth, Frances Cromwell has moved from her humble childhood home to the sumptuous surroundings of the palaces of Hampton Court and Whitehall.
 Dreaming of romance, fulfilment and a love match that must surely be found at court, 18-year-old Frances is the youngest of Cromwell's daughters.